Farmington, Missouri: History

-In the mid-19th century, Farmington enjoyed growth and economic well-being through the building of the historic Plank Road, which stretched from Pilot Knob to Ste.
+In the mid-19th century, Farmington enjoyed growth from construction of the historic Plank Road, which stretched from Pilot Knob to Ste.
 Genevieve.
+It improved the village's access to supplies and markets along the river.

-The road was built to transport both supplies from the shipping facilities located along the river to the mines and to move the mine's iron ore to the shipping facilities.
-The route was soon taken over by the St. Louis, Iron Mountain and Southern Railway.
+The road was built both to transport supplies from the shipping facilities located along the river to the mines and to move the mines' iron ore to the shipping facilities.
+This route was soon taken over by the St. Louis, Iron Mountain and Southern Railway.

 The first public school was constructed in 1870 and in 1879.
-Farmington gained the recognition as a fourth-class city–an accolade that was surpassed in 1981 when Farmington became a third-class city.
+Farmington gained recognition as a fourth-class city.
+In 1981 Farmington became a third-class city.

 The Courthouse Square Historic District, East Columbia Historic District, Farmington State Hospital No. 4 Cemetery, James Robinson McCormick House, Presbyterian Orphanage of Missouri, and St. Francois County Jail and Sheriff's Residence are listed on the National Register of Historic Places.

 Geography

 Farmington is located at 37°46′55″N 90°25′20″W (37.781932, −90.422145).
 According to the United States Census Bureau, the city has a total area of 9.39 sqmi, of which 9.35 sqmi is land and 0.04 sqmi is water.